kristoffershore/Blug/README.md

 Made to be used in conjuction with Node+Express API at: https://github.com/kristoffershore/express-api

--cd into HelloWorld
+-cd into HelloWorld and then ng serve
--ng serve